 - The proposed project is located at 514 North Prospect Avenue in Redondo Beach, California.
-The proposed project will consist of development of multi-level buildings on two vacant properties at Diamond Street and Flagler Lane; and Beryl Street and Flagler Lane, in the City of Redondo Beach, California, for the possible development of a Senior Living Project. - Twelve (12) exploratory borings (BH-1 through BH-10 and PT-1 and PT-2) were drilled within the project sites on March 31, 2016 and on April 4 and 5, 2016.
-The borings were advanced using a limited access track drill rig and a truck-mounted drill rig with an 8-inch diameter hollow stem auger to depths ranging from 10 to 61.5 feet below the existing ground surface (bgs).
-Borings PT-1 and PT-2 were utilized for percolation tests prior to backfill. - There are no known active faults projecting toward or extending across the proposed site.
+The proposed project will consist of development of multi-level buildings on two vacant properties at Diamond Street and Flagler Lane; and Beryl Street and Flagler Lane, in the City of Redondo Beach, California, for the possible development of a Senior Living Project. - Twelve (12) exploratory borings (BH-1 through BH-10 and PT-1 and PT-2) were drilled within the project sites on March 31, 2016, and on April 4 and 5, 2016.
+The borings were drilled using a limited access track drill rig and truck-mounted drill rig equipped with an 8-inch diameter hollow-stem auger for soil sampling.
+Two (2) additional exploratory borings (BH-11 and PT-3) were drilled within the project site on April 14, 2022.
+The additional borings were advanced using a truck-mounted drill rig with an 8-inch diameter hollow stem auger to depths of 11.5 to 51.5 feet below the existing ground surface (bgs).
+Borings PT-1 through PT-3 were utilized for percolation tests prior to backfill. - There are no known active faults projecting toward or extending across the proposed site.
 The project site is not located within a currently designated State of California Earthquake Fault Zone (formerly Alquist-Priolo Special Studies Zones) for surface fault rupture. - The site is not located within a potential liquefaction zone per the State of California Seismic Hazard Zones Map for the Los Angeles Quadrangle as shown in Drawing No. 5, Seismic Hazard Zone Map.
 Based on the results of our subsurface exploration, including the absence of shallow groundwater, relatively dense soils with high blow counts and our experience on similar projects it is concluded that the subject site is not considered susceptible to liquefaction. - Groundwater was not encountered in our exploratory borings to a maximum depth of 61.5 feet.
-Groundwater is not anticipated during construction and will not need to be considered in design. - The on-site soil has a "Very Low" expansive potential and mitigation for expansive soils is not anticipated. - In general, the pH value, chloride content, and water soluble sulfates of the site soils are in the non-corrosive range.
-The saturated resistivity of samples taken are in the non-corrosive range to ferrous metals.
+Groundwater is not anticipated during construction and will not need to be considered in design. - The on-site soil has a "Very Low" expansive potential and mitigation for expansive soils is not anticipated.

-- Variable thickness undocumented fill soils were encountered in the borings.
+- In general, the pH value, chloride content, and water soluble sulfates of the site soils are in the non-corrosive range.
+The saturated resistivity of samples taken are in the non-corrosive range to ferrous metals. - Variable thickness undocumented fill soils were encountered in the borings.
+The depth of the fill encountered in the borings ranged from approximately three (3) to thirteen (13) feet below existing ground surface.
 The undocumented fill is not considered suitable for any slab or foundation support. - The earth materials at the site should be excavatable with conventional heavy-duty earth moving and trenching equipment.
 The on-site soil materials contain about 5 to 10 percent gravel up to 3 inches in maximum dimension.
 Larger gravels, cobbles and possible boulders may exist at the site.
 Earthwork should be performed with suitable equipment for gravelly materials. - Shallow footings or deep foundations are considered suitable for structure support provided the recommendations in this report are incorporated into the project plans, specifications, and are followed during site construction.
+At the completion of design, we should review the project plans for general conformance.